-During these thirteen years we traveled a lot, and among other places we went to London a few times.
+During these thirteen years we travel a lot, and among other places we went to London a few times.
 And always in London we saw at least one play, we went to Selfridges’s in Oxford Street and we went to Foyle’s wonderful bookstore in Charing Cross Road where we walked down to the basement and looked over the wonderfully messy stacks of books which reminded us of the old bookstore, Barnes and Noble in New York City, where, in the old days, you could walk down to a somewhat less scruffy-looking basement and find the real jewels.

 We went to Soho Square which neither of us knew of from previous separate visits.
 It doesn’t at all look downtrodden any more, just quiet and beautiful.